mohrt/secretcoin/README.md

 http://localhost:8000
 ```

-# Paste or type in a secret, such as mnemonic phrase or private key.
+## Paste or type in a secret, such as mnemonic phrase or private key.

+There is a text area for this.

-# Chooose the total number of shares, and required number to restore the secret.
+## Chooose the total number of shares, and required number to restore the secret.

 For example, you might want to split your secret into three separate shares, and require any two of three shares to restore the secret.

-# Click Generate
+## Click Generate

 This will generate the shares.

-# Download the individual shares
+## Download the individual shares

 This will create individual files, one for each share.

-# TEST THE RESTORE
+## TEST THE RESTORE

 It is absolutely crucial that you test the restore.
 Choose the required number of shares and be sure the secret is regenerated correctly.

-# Save the shares separately.
+## Save the shares separately.

 You may choose to place the shares on separate USB thumb drives, then store these drives in three separate, safe locations.
 You could also print the shares and store the paper copies.